ceus90/CS224N-TheEfficiencyThreshold/README.md

 * Automated scaling plots and comprehensive documentation were generated to ensure overall project success.

 ### `Abi`
-The following components and implementations were managed within this directory:
 * The experimental infrastructure used to run and evaluate the ICL and LoRA experiments across six models, five datasets, and multiple dataset splits was designed and implemented.
 * Experimental work included data preprocessing, prompt construction, model evaluation, and instrumentation for measuring latency, throughput, and VRAM used in the reported results.

 ### `Daniel`
-The following components and implementations were managed within this directory:
 * Zero-Shot baselines were evaluated across all datasets for all models.